Authority: Executive Vice Chancellor and Provost

-To meet expectations as a result of the PTR, a tenured associate professor or professor must exhibit the quality of scholarship, teaching, and/or service consistent with the expectations defined in their Statement of Faculty Responsibility and those expected for their respective rank.
+To meet expectations as a result of the PTR, a tenured associate professor or professor must exhibit the quality of scholarship, teaching, and/or service consistent with the expectations defined in their Statement of Faculty Responsibilities and those expected for their respective rank.

 - STANDARDS FOR EXCEEDING EXPECTATIONS

 3.1 Associate Professors.
-To exceed expectations as a result of the PTR, a tenured associate professor must exhibit exemplary quality of scholarship, teaching, and/or service beyond the expectations defined in their Statement of Faculty Responsibility, as evidenced by recognition from students or external recognitions at the national level, such as awards, citations, fellow grade in professional societies or other evidence of outstanding performance.
+To exceed expectations as a result of the PTR, a tenured associate professor must exhibit exemplary quality of scholarship, teaching, and/or service beyond the expectations defined in their Statement of Faculty Responsibilities, as evidenced by recognition from students or external recognitions at the national level, such as awards, citations, fellow grade in professional societies or other evidence of outstanding performance.

 3.2 Professors.
-To exceed expectations as a result of the PTR, a tenured professor must exhibit exemplary quality of scholarship, teaching, and/or service beyond the expectations defined in their Statement of Faculty Responsibility, as evidenced by recognition from students or external recognitions at the international level, such as awards, citations, fellow grade in professional societies or other evidence of outstanding performance.
+To exceed expectations as a result of the PTR, a tenured professor must exhibit exemplary quality of scholarship, teaching, and/or service beyond the expectations defined in their Statement of Faculty Responsibilities, as evidenced by recognition from students or external recognitions at the international level, such as awards, citations, fellow grade in professional societies or other evidence of outstanding performance.